rbalestr-lab/stable-ssl/README.rst

 When using ``Stable-SSL``, we recommend relying on configuration files to specify the parameters, typically using ``Hydra`` (see `Hydra documentation <https://hydra.cc/>`_).

-Start by building a configuration file with the parameters you want to use.
-These parameters should be organized into the following groups:
+The parameters should be organized into the following groups:

 * ``data``: Specifies the dataset, loading, and augmentation pipelines.
 Multiple datasets can be defined, but only one dataset is used for training: the one specified by the ``train_on`` parameter.
 * ``networks``: Defines the different neural network modules.
 All methods require a ``backbone`` network, which is the main component of the model.